boutproject/BOUT-dev/README.md

 developers.
 You are free to substitute them with other autoconf macros that provide equivalent functionality.

-The natural language support (NLS) extension uses gettext, which is licensed as GPL.
-Thus if you compile BOUT++ with NLS, BOUT++ is automatically licensed as GPL.
-Thus if you want to use BOUT++ with non-GPL compatible code, make sure to compile without NLS by configuring as: `./configure --disable-nls`
+BOUT++ links by default with gettext and fftw, both are licensed as GPL.
+Thus if you compile BOUT++ with ether of them, or any other GPLed code, BOUT++ will automatically be licensed as GPL.
+Thus if you want to use BOUT++ with non-GPL compatible code, make sure to compile without GPLed code.